-This feature allows the user to set the flow control for Console Redirection.
-The options are None, Hardware, and Software.
+This feature allows the user to set the flow control for Console Redirection to prevent data loss caused by buffer overflow.
+Send a "Stop" signal to stop sending data when the receiving buffer is full.
+Send a "Start" signal to start sending data when the receiving buffer is empty.
+The options are None, Hardware RTS/ CTS, and Software Xon/Xoff.